-Using the geo-targeting allows brands in both groups to create a more precise prospect list.
+Using geo-targeting allows brands in both groups to create a more precise prospect list.

-Tip 15.
-If you have an ecommerce store, use a shopping campaign
+Tip 15: If you have an eCommerce store, use a shopping campaign

 With a shopping campaign, you can let Google know the products you want to display, along with a brief description and price.

-You can do this through your Google AdWords account.
+You can do this through your Google Ads account.
 Like other campaigns, you will set your minimum and maximum bid.
-You can also set the priority of this campaign.

 Once you follow these steps, your products will be ready for display during relevant purchase queries.